Ä¢¹½ÊÓÆµ

 Clay is a tiny town located in the state of West Virginia.
 With a population of 375 people and just one neighborhood, Clay is the 217th largest community in West Virginia.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Clay is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Clay is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Clay is a town of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Clay who work in office and administrative support (21.05%), healthcare suport services (13.16%), and management occupations (10.53%).

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Clay has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Clay has few renters and college students.
 But the biggest reason it is quieter in Clay than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Clay may be for you.